 for performing a proper mold inspection, NAMRI requires all new members to pass the NAMRI exam, which is a national

-exam sponsored by NAMRI.
-There is no additional charge to take or re-take this exam.
+other accredited exam.
+There is no additional charge to take or re-take the NAMRI exam.

-Part of NAMRI's mission is to provide professional development for its members.
-NAMRI will assist members in accessing
+Part of NAMRI's mission is to promote professional development for its members.
+NAMRI members agree to complete

 at minimum, one 6-hour training event each year to further their knowledge.
 NAMRI will assist members in obtaining